Best Trees for Screening

 Ligustrum japonicum (Privet tree)

-Usually grown as a shrub, we have the Ligustrum japonicum as standard trees.
-Privet has dense dark green foliage and are technically semi-evergreen so can defoliate should the temperature drop to around -10c for a prolonged period of time.
+Usually grown as a shrub, we have the Ligustrum japonicum as a standard tree.
+Privet has dense, dark green foliage and is technically semi-evergreen; as such, it can defoliate if the temperature drops to around -10 °C for a prolonged period.

 Photinia fraseri Red Robin

-These leaves emerge a glorious red contrasting with the trees existing greenfoliage.
+The leaves emerge a glorious red contrasting with the tree's existing green foliage.
 Like the Ligustrum, clusters of tiny white flowers are born in late spring making the Photinia a real feature in a garden at this time of year.

-These trees all respond well to pruning undertaken at the right time of year to shape and encourage new growth.
-Mid-late spring is usually optimum time for best results.
+These trees all respond well to pruning undertaken at the right time of year, which helps shape and encourage new growth.
+Mid-late spring is usually the optimum time for best results.

 More screening advice